sharifinjf/Trajectory-Prediction-MLP/README.md

 This project focuses on trajectory prediction using various models.
 It leverages the KITTI dataset for training and evaluation and provides tools for visualizing the predicted trajectories.
 # Setup
 ## Create a Virtual Environment
 To ensure the correct dependencies are installed, it's recommended to create a virtual environment.
-Run the following commands:
+Run the following commands:<br>

-`python -m venv env`
+`python -m venv env`<br>
-`source env/bin/activate'   # On Windows use `env\Scripts\activate`
+`source env/bin/activate'   # On Windows use `env\Scripts\activate`<br>
 ## Install Dependencies
-Install the necessary Python packages using pip:
+Install the necessary Python packages using pip:<br>
-`pip install -r requirements.txt`
+`pip install -r requirements.txt`<br>
 ## Dataset
 ### Download KITTI Dataset
 First, download the KITTI Raw dataset and split it into the appropriate format.
 Place the dataset in the kitti_raw_data folder.
 ## Training and Evaluation
 To train and evaluate your model, run the train.py script.
-You can choose between different models by setting the appropriate model in the script:
+You can choose between different models by setting the appropriate model in the script:<br>
-- model_multiLayer
+- model_multiLayer<br>
-- model_singleLayer
+- model_singleLayer<br>
-- Or your custom model
+- Or your custom model<be>

-Run the script using:
+### Run the script using:
 python train.py
 ## Plotting Trajectories
-To visualize the predicted trajectories, run the plot_trajectory.py script:
+To visualize the predicted trajectories, run the plot_trajectory.py script:<br>
-`python plot_trajectory.py`
+`python plot_trajectory.py`<br>
 ## Pre-trained Models
-You can download pre-trained models from this link
+You can download pre-trained models from this link <br>
 # Repository Structure

-train.py: Script to train and evaluate the model.
+train.py: Script to train and evaluate the model.<br>

-plot_trajectory.py: Script to plot the predicted trajectories.
+plot_trajectory.py: Script to plot the predicted trajectories.<br>

-kitti_raw_data: Folder where the KITTI dataset should be placed.
+kitti_raw_data: Folder where the KITTI dataset should be placed.<br>

 # Contributions
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue.